 - Delta-11 THC and 11-Hydroxy-THC are not the same.

-- Delta-11 THC is about three times as strong as regular Delta-9 THC.
+- Delta-11 THC is about three times as strong as regular Delta-9 THC and produces very strong cerebral and body effects.

 - Delta-11 THC has great pain-relieving benefits.